Getting the Best Heroin Rehab Treatment

 At first, it may be difficult to come to terms with these signs if you spot them in yourself or someone you love.
 But acceptance and change can only come with acknowledgement of the problem.

-If someone you love exhibits any number of these signs and you suspect heroin abuse, please call our helpline at 1-888-744-0789 to speak to a treatment support team member about recovery options that can help you overcome this addiction.
+If someone you love exhibits any number of these signs and you suspect heroin abuse, please call our helpline at 1-888-744-0789 Who Answers? to speak to a treatment support team member about recovery options that can help you overcome this addiction.

 Persistent heroin use can lead to tolerance, physical dependence, and full-blown addiction.
 Long-term heroin abuse can be extremely harmful to the user’s health, including: